 For ‘paparazzi HQ’, Sardinia’s Costa Smeralda has few peers.
-But, away from the glorious beaches, traditional island life continues inland.
-Mysteriousnuraghi (prehistoric stone dwellings) dot the landscape.
-And the Sards know how to party — no other folkloric tradition in Europe survives so completely.
-Feasting and fabulous festivals interwoven with stories of giants and fairies are all part of the magical charm of Sardinia.
+If escape is your intention, away from the glorious beaches traditional island life continues inland.
+Mysterious nuraghi (prehistoric stone dwellings) dot the landscape and the folkloric Sards know how to throw a party with feasting and fabulous festivals interwoven with stories of giants and faeries are all part of the magical charm of Sardinia.

 Can’t wait to find that special Italian island holiday?
 Here’s a list of our Island holiday specialists, browse to your heart’s content!